hhiden/strombrau/README.md

 # strombrau
-Streaing / microservice framework based on the CloudEvent spec.
+Streaming / microservice framework based on the CloudEvent spec.